Canada to send military advisers to help Iraq counter Islamic State

 "Left unchecked, (the group) is also a direct threat to Canada and its Allies.
 The deployment of members of the Canadian Armed Forces is a concrete measure to deter the murderous rampage of ISIL and respond to the humanitarian crisis it has caused."

-The United States said on Friday it was forming a "core coalition" of nations, including Canada, to battle Islamic State militants in Iraq.
+The United States said on Friday it was forming a "core coalition" to battle Islamic State militants in Iraq, including Canada.

-Harper said that once Baghdad consents to the move, the Canadians would join the U.S. to provide advisers to Iraq.

 (Reporting by Randall Palmer; Editing by Bernadette Baum)